• Skip to primary navigation

 Jump to Recipe Print Recipe

-Dim Kosha served in a steel wok place on a steel plate top view
+Dim Kosha served in a steel wok placed on a steel plate top view

 What is difference between dimer jhol and dim kosha?